davidamichelson/ARAM2400/schedule.md

 Exam II will be held in class from 2:45-4:00.
 Please be prepared to translate sentences from Syriac into English and to parse and translate Syriac verbs, participles, nouns, and adjectives.
 The exam will cover all material between chapters 1 to 11.

+### Thursday, November 2
+Read: Coakley, *Syriac Grammar*, chapter 12 (pages 54-58).

+Homework:
+* Learn all vocabulary in chapter 12 including those irregular forms and new words in the chapter which are not in the vocabulary list.

+### Tuesday, November 7
+Read: Coakley, *Syriac Grammar*, chapter 13 (pages 60-64).

+Homework:
+* Learn all vocabulary in chapter 12 including those irregular forms and new words in the chapter which are not in the vocabulary list.
+* Learn the peʿal imperfect tense conjugation as found on pages 60-61.
+* Complete chapter 12, exercises: Syriac into English

 ## Final Exam: December 11, 2023 (3:00-5:00 PM)